NavpreetNat/Crypto_Master/README.md

 ## API and New Library

-#### We used Pandas Data-Reader which is both an API and a new Library, as well as Panel which is a library
+#### We used Pandas Data-Reader which is both an API and a new Library, as well as 'Panel' which is a library

 ## References